 - On the main trail, keep horses at a walk in the area designated for horses.

-- Wear safety equipment: helmets, kneepads, elbow and wrist guards are required for roller bladders.
+- Wear safety equipment: helmets, knee pads, elbow and wrist guards are required for roller bladers.
 Helmets for cyclists and horsemen are strongly recommended.

 - St. Tammany Parish is not responsible for injuries or improper use of Tammany Trace facilities.

 - Obey all federal, state, and local traffic signs and laws.